eniemennie/ACP-FINAL-PROJECT/README.md

 # Message.py
 - This module contains the show_message function, which is used to display message boxes for success or error notifications throughout the application.
 This enhances user experience by providing immediate feedback on their actions.

-III.
-Details of the chosen SDG and its integration into the project IV.
+# III.
+Details of the chosen SDG and its integration into the project
+# SDG 8: Decent Work and Economic Growth
+- Concert Event Management System can create jobs in event planning, production, security, and hospitality sectors.
+- Promotes fair labor practices and ethical working conditions.

+# SDG 9: Industry, Innovation, and Infrastructure
+- Can enhance efficiency, reduce waste, and enhance attendees' experience.
+- Contributes to the development of event venues and supporting infrastructure.

+IV.
 Instructions for running the program